 Darroze has become rather used to Eurostar.
 For the past 10 years, she has divided her time between London and Paris, where her daughters go to school.
-In Paris, she has the Michelin-starred Restaurant Hélène Darroze, while in London, she has two Michelin-starred Hélène Darroze at The Connaught (pictured).
+In Paris, she has the Michelin-starred Restaurant Hélène Darroze, while in London, she has the now three Michelin-starred Hélène Darroze at The Connaught (pictured).

 Darroze began her chef career in the traditional French way with an apprenticeship in the Michelin-starred kitchen of one of the all-time greats, in this case Alain Ducasse at his three-starred Le Louis XV in Monaco, where Darroze was the only woman in the brigade.
 (She already had a degree in business under her belt in case cheffing didn’t work out).
 What did she learn from Ducasse?
 “There is one star in the kitchen, and that’s the produce.
 You have to respect its authenticity, and you have to respect the seasons.”

 After three years with Ducasse, she returned to the Landes to run her family’s restaurant.
 In 1999, she opened her own restaurant in Paris, winning her first Michelin star in 2001.
 Ducasse’s insistence that it is the produce, not the chef, that is centre-stage led her to jettison some of the more formal aspects of kitchen etiquette: from day one, she has asked that her team call her ‘Hélène’ and not ‘chef’.